AidanaKaripbayeva/Low-Rank-Approx-For-PMI/README.md

 A Python implementation of the paper:
 "Low-Rank Approximation of Matrices for PMI-based Word Embeddings” Alena Sorokina, Aidana Karipbayeva, Zhenisbek Assylbekov.
 International Conference on Computational Linguistics and Intelligent Text Processing, 2019.
-Lecture Notes in Computer Science (LNCS), Springer 2019.
+Piblished in Lecture Notes in Computer Science (LNCS), Springer 2019.

 # Contacts
 Authors: Aidana Karipbayeva, Alena Sorokina